Assessment

 Assessment must be comprehensive and holistic.
 Each of these assessment methods has its benefits and can play a part in promoting student success.
 Separately, they can have a marginal impact.
 Together, formative, interim, and summative assessments allow students to excel in the classroom.

 All these assessments aid in monitoring student progress, guiding placement, assessing teaching method effectiveness, and providing intervention/support inside the classroom.
-Comprehensive assessments help parents stay informed and influence school funding allocations.
+Comprehensive assessments help parents and caregivers stay informed and they can also influence school funding allocations.
 You can use the data to notify the public of school progress and influence state-level educational decisions.

 By blending together these three types of assessments, teachers are able to tailor learning so that all students reach their highest academic potential.